realitymediabook/realitymedia-top-level/README.md

 5. The script in the iframe saved the token to local storage so it can be used by the Realitymedia site.

 6. The backend uses the token to create rooms.
 A list of rooms for the user can be loaded via API call.

+# Required environment variables
+These should be set on the server or development machine.

+1. "DB_FILE": "./path/to/db.sqlite",
+2. "ALLOWED_DOMAIN":"*", // iframe origin
+3. "ENABLE_SSO":"1", // to serve the SSO endpoint
+4. "NODE_ENV": // shows debugging data if set to "development"